Audie Murphy: Personal life

 Murphy married actress Wanda Hendrix in 1949.
 Their divorce became final two years later in 1951.
-Four days later, he married former airline stewardess Pamela Opal Lee Archer (7 October 1919/1920/1923 – 8 April 2010), with whom he had two sons: Terry Michael (born 14 March 1952), and James Shannon (born 1954).
+Four days later, he married former airline stewardess Pamela Opal Lee Archer, with whom he had two sons: Terry Michael and James Shannon.

 Murphy bred quarter horses at the Audie Murphy Ranch in what is now Menifee, California, and the Murphy Ranch in Pima County, Arizona.

 His horses raced at the Del Mar Racetrack, and he invested large sums of money in the hobby.
 Murphy's gambling left his finances in a poor state.
 In 1968, he stated that he lost $260,000 in an Algerian oil deal and was dealing with the Internal Revenue Service over unpaid taxes.
 In spite of his financial difficulties, Murphy refused to appear in commercials for alcohol and cigarettes, mindful of the influence he would have on the youth market.

+He was noted for a quick, fierce temper; he was involved in various violent altercations during his adult life.
 In May 1970, he was arrested in Burbank, California, charged with battery and assault with intent to commit murder in a dispute with a dog trainer.
 He was accused of firing a shot at the man, which he denied.
 Murphy was cleared of the charges.